kubevirt/community/design-proposals/api-review.md

 - Tools and tests: Tools and automation that can be helpful to reduce human burden and errors to carry-out api changes

 More details on each of the aforementioned items is highlighted below in separate sections.

 ## Contributors responsibilities
-* Contributors must explain why the API change is needed, which functionality it adds and who requested it.
+- Contributors must explain why the API change is needed, which functionality it adds and who requested it.
 They should include links to github issues, email threads or any other public document where users request this functionality.
-* Contributors should contact the users who requested the functionality via the channel they have used, to give them the opportunity to review the API.
+- Contributors should contact the users who requested the functionality via the channel they have used, to give them the opportunity to review the API.
 We do not want to define an API that the user finds inconvenient.

 ## Process for api reviewers
-Recent changes to reviewer guidelines recommend forming small groups in specific areas of expertise. sig-api-reviews is one such group.
+Recent changes to reviewer guidelines recommend forming small groups in specific areas of expertise. sig-api is one such group.
 This group will be responsible for:
 - Reviewing all the PRs with `kind/api-change` labels
 - Maintaining a high quality, stable and crisp api surface that is backward compatible